matthieugomez/StringDistances.jl/README.md

 ## Modifiers

-The package defines a number of ways to modify string metrics:
+The package defines a number of ways to modify similarity scores:

 - [Winkler](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) boosts the similary score of strings with common prefixes